Rent Repayment Orders (RROs)

 This can occur if the landlord or an agent has not followed the proper legal process or has breached their duties as a landlord.

-If you have experienced any of the following, you could be entitled to a Rent Repayment Order (RRO) of up to 12 months’ rent back.
+If you have experienced any of the following, you could be entitled to a Rent Repayment Order (RRO) to recover any period of rent during their occupancy, up to a maximum of two years.
 As a private renting tenant, you have the right to file an RRO application directly, if your landlord has breached legal renting requirements.

 Offences which might result in an RRO being issued include: